Skip to main content

 Same as run() but streams events in real-time via SSE.
 Returns: AsyncGenerator of stream events

-async for event in client.query.stream("What are the top whale movements?"):
+async for event in client.query.stream(

 if event.type == "tool-status":